 Or, a bit further along:

 Just step through the menus, hit accept, and the guide will start up in the right place.
-By the way, this also works fine if you’re 85+ and in the new Mists of Pandaria zones.

 The entire path of quests is visible in the guide window.
 You can scroll forward or back at anytime.
 Want to skip something?
 Use the right arrow or click the next quest in line and the previous quest is grayed out.